blocklet/blocklet-specification/docs/meta.md

 1. Take `name` field from blocklet meta
 2. Create buffer from name: `Buffer.from(name, 'utf8')`
-3. Use buffer as public-key to generate did: `fromPublicKey(buffer, { role: types.RoleType.Any })
+3. Use buffer as the public-key to generate the did: `fromPublicKey(buffer, { role: types.RoleType.Any })

 ## Blocklet Bundle Format